British Airways Visa Signature® Credit Card

 Editor’s note: some of the offers on this page are no longer available.

 For avid British Airways travelers, here’s a card that offers big travel rewards for big spending on the airline.
 Not only does the British Airways Visa Signature Credit Card offer a generous sign-up bonus of 75,000 points within the first year if you meet spending requirements, but cardholders can also get a companion ticket each year if they spend $30,000.

 As with many airline-specific rewards cards, the British Airways Visa Signature Credit Card offers the most rewards for purchases made through the airline.
-Cardholders can earn 3 Avios, British Airways’ term for rewards points, on every $1 spent on British Airways.
-All other purchases get just 1 Avios per $1 you spend.
+Cardholders can earn 4 Avios, British Airways’ term for rewards points, on every $1 spent on British Airways within your first year, up to $30,000.
+After, you can still earn 3 Avios for every $1 spent on British Airways purchases, and 1 Avios per $1 you spend on other purchases.